jarijokinen/html5-beautifier/README.md

 ## Support

-If you have any questions or issues with HTML5 Beautifier, or if you like to report a bug, please create an {issue on GitHub}[https://github.com/jarijokinen/html5-beautifier/issues].
+If you have any questions or issues with HTML5 Beautifier, or if you like to report a bug, please create an [issue on GitHub](https://github.com/jarijokinen/html5-beautifier/issues).

 ## License

 MIT License.
 Copyright (c) 2012 Jari Jokinen.
-See {LICENSE}[[https://github.com/jarijokinen/html5-beautifier/LICENSE] for further details.
+See [LICENSE](https://github.com/jarijokinen/html5-beautifier/LICENSE) for further details.